integromat/vscode-apps-sdk/TESTS.md

 Manual testing scenarios
 ========================

-*Note: Each `test` starts in the clear state and shoul be independent to the previous testing.*
+*Note: Each `test` starts in the clear state and should be independent to the previous testing.*

 Clone the app
 -------------